Benazepril (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, congestive heart failure, heart disease, dehydration, low blood pressure, or a mineral imbalance (high or low potassium or sodium in the blood).
-Tell your doctor if you have an autoimmune disorder (such as a collagen vascular disease, lupus, rheumatoid arthritis, or scleroderma).
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, heart failure, heart disease, dehydration, low blood pressure, a mineral imbalance (high or low potassium or sodium), or an autoimmune disorder.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.